SteveCaruso/IDMX-Guided-Studies-Spring-2020/Research and Features.md

+Aquarium Fish for Android:

+•	The aquarium has nice and very easy to see graphics.

+•	Simple to use user interface

+•	This app allows you to easily configure the size of the tank that you want to have.

+•	Different types of plants are able to be grown within the aquarium.

+•	The water changes color and will also become dirty just like an actual fish tank.

+•	The tank will also change temperature.
+The user has be careful that their fish in that tank are healthy.

+•	The fish multiply just like in real life.
+The fish will multiply within the aquarium and some will stay alive and then the other fish will die off.

+•	Many kinds of fish that are available to purchase within the game store.

+•	This app has a function called Acceleration which is pressed in order to speed up the events taking place in the app.

+•	There are no limits on the amount of decorations or plants, or equipment offered in a tank.
+I find that a very cool feature to have on a app aquarium.

+•	The user is allowed to put in as many fish as they want to have within the fish tank.

+•	User is also allowed to have unlimited number of fish tanks on their app.

+•	The interactions made with just the press of your finger as the player will affect the fish and the tank that those fish are in.

 ## Features List:

 This will be the Product Backlog for your initial sprints.
 List different features you'd like to implement here: